Arronk/My-Coding-Journey/LogR2.md

 Most of the time today spent watching the videos and finishing a few basic exercises.
 OOP is trickier then I imagined especially after 6 pints and watching the UFC for several hours.
 Aiming to be onto the psets tomorrow, for now though i'm off on a boat cruise.

+## Day 83: 08.10.2018

+### Progress: Well my streak is broken

+The work conference festivities got the best of me and I didn't get around to getting my hour in.
+Another hole in my github graph but not to worry i'll just keep going today hopefully.